 What to Tell to Your Dentist

-Although having molar tooth pulled is normally extremely safe, the procedure can permit harmful bacteria into the blood stream.
+Although having molar tooth removed is normally extremely safe, the procedure can permit harmful bacteria into the blood stream.
 Gum tissue is likewise at risk of infection.
 If you have a condition that puts you at high risk for developing a severe infection, you may need to take antibiotics prior to and after the extraction.
 Prior to having a tooth pulled, let your dental practitioner know your total case history, the medications and supplements you take, and if you have among the following:

 - Damaged or manufactured heart valves